Sequential Gaussian Avatars with Hierarchical Motion Context: Experiments

 \subsection{Baselines and Metrics}

 We compare against the state-of-the-art human modeling methods including Dyco~\cite{chen2024within}, 3DGS-Avatar~\cite{qian20243dgs}, GART~\cite{lei2024gart}, and GauHuman~\cite{hu2024gauhuman}.
 Dyco is an implicit NeRF-based method that adopts pose sequence information for temporal modeling.
-We compare performance with Dyco to showcase the better efficacy of our point-based fine-grained spatio-temporal context design.
+We compare performance with Dyco to showcase the better efficacy of our fine-grained motion condition design.
 3DGS-Avatar, GART, and GauHuman are explicit 3DGS-based methods, and all of them are originally designed for monocular inputs.
 For fairness, we extend them to multi-view input under the same settings.
-We compare these methods to demonstrate that finer rendering details can be achieved with our hierarchical sequential conditions for Gaussian points.
+We report three key metrics: peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM)~\cite{wang2004image}, and learned perceptual image patch similarity (LPIPS)~\cite{zhang2018unreasonable}.